gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

   * Data validation checks include identifying feature correlations, checking for missing values, and identifying class imbalances.

 ###  Mitigating training-serving skews:

+* Check the best practices document for how to do this.
+(Notes: its done using by using tf.DataTranform)

 * Training-serving skew refers to differences caused by one of three things: